slatedocs/slate/source/includes/_event_subscriptions.md

 This endpoint allows you to be notified of certain events.
 Those currently supported are:

+### RAMS
 - `version_pdf_created` - this is fired after we have generated and stored a project version PDF, which is now ready to be downloaded.

+### Training Register
+<p> The below events are available to customers with the Training Register feature </p>

+- `role_created` - this is fired after a role is created for an account (via the HandsHQ app or via the API).
+- `role_updated` - this is fired after a role is updated for an account (via the HandsHQ app or via the API).
+- `role_deleted` - this is fired after a role is deleted for an account (via the HandsHQ app or via the API).

 <aside class="notice">
   Please note that the `version_pdf_created` event is scoped to look for subscriptions which were created by the same division that the project belongs to.